Anantha-subhas/Anantha-subhas/README.md

 I am a computer student passionate about programming and AI technologies.
 I enjoy learning new technologies and working on interesting projects.

-- 🌱 I’m currently learning **Javascript and React and Data Science**
+- 🌱 I’m currently learning **Python&its framework,Javascript and web frameworks,Datascience and AI&ML**
 - 👯 I’m looking to collaborate on **Open Source Projects**
 - 💬 Ask me about **JavaScript, Python, and AI**
 - 📫 How to reach me: [click_me](mailto:subhasannadurai333@gmail.com)